mceylan35/mceylan35/README.md

-### Hi, I'm Mehmet, I'm a software engineer, 🚀 I'm backend developer
+### Hi, I'm Mehmet, I'm a software engineer and backend developer

 <!--
 **mceylan35/mceylan35** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.